 Traumatic Brain Injury Treatment

-Traumatic Brain Injury is caused when the head suddenly and violently hits an object, when the head is powerfully jolted or shaken, or when an object pierces the skull and enters brain tissue.
-Brain tissue damage on MRI or CAT scan is not required to be diagnosed with a TBI.
+Traumatic Brain Injury happens when the head suddenly and violently hits an object or is powerfully jolted or shaken.
+It can also occur when an object pierces the skull and enters brain tissue.
+Brain tissue damage on MRI or CAT scan is not a requirement to receive a TBI diagnosis.

 HOW IS IT DIAGNOSED?